Workers Compensation for Exposure to Cleaning Products

 Ask the Attorney:

-Can I Get Workers Compensation for
+Can I Get Workers Compensation for COPD

-Exposure to Cleaning Products?
+from Exposure to Cleaning Products?

 If you are unable to work due to a lung or breathing problem that was caused by your employment, you can collect workers compensation.
+This includes respiratory conditions or illnesses that are caused by exposure to cleaning products in the workplace.

-In this article our experienced Long Beach workers’ compensation attorneys explain how you can collect workers’ comp for exposure to cleaning chemicals in the workplace.
+While this sounds straightforward, the difficult part can be proving that your breathing or lung condition was the result of your working conditions.
+In this article our experienced Long Beach workers’ compensation attorneys explain how you can collect workers’ compensation for exposure to cleaning chemicals in the workplace.

 Chronic Obstructive Pulmonary Disease – typically called COPD – refers to a number of lung diseases that limit airflow and make it difficult to breathe.
 COPD includes bronchitis and emphysema.
 While COPD cannot be reversed –new advancements in treatment are being developed every year.
+Sadly, COPD is the third leading cause of death in the United States.
+Eleven million people in the U.S. have been diagnosed with COPD, and it is estimated that millions more may have the disease and not realize it.

 Workers Compensation for Exposure to Cleaning Products